Sociology – Master of Arts

 Prospects and opportunities

 As a MA graduate in sociology, a whole range of career opportunities are open to you.
 Typical career fields are e.g.:

 - academia and research

-- organisations and political consulting, political parties
+- political consulting, political parties

 - market and public opinion research